GPT-Laboratory/gpt-developlement-tool/README.md

 # gpt-stories

 ## Description
-GPT-Stories is a project that generates stories based on user input.
+GPT-development tool is a project that generates stories based on user input.
 It utilizes GPT (Generative Pre-trained Transformer) models to create narratives.
 After generating the stories, it provides the user with a UML (Unified Modeling Language) diagram.
 Additionally, it offers the backend code, frontend code, unittest cases, and end-to-end test cases based on the user's input.

 ## Tech Stack